helloideabox/powerpack-lite-beaver-builder/readme.txt

 "I can rely on these tools to be robust and reliable, not only for my use, but for my clients websites.
 So simple, so stunning, so reliable.
 WIN WIN WIN!" - Chantal Marie

+"PowerPack certainly lives up to its name by extending Beaver Builder with extremely well thought out features, carefully crafted into a quality product" - Ian Thompson

 == Installation ==